CS326-Team-E/knapsack/docs/conan_chen_submission_02.md

 templating language and Bootstrap.
 I also implemented a searchbar for this page and added an example tool (just on the frontend) which, through the launch button on its Bootstrap card, links to a page for that tool.
-Jacob had written the html page for this before, so I turned into a Django template which extends our base template.
+Jacob had written the html page for this before, so I turned it into a Django template which extends our base template.